kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

 Setting up your dev environment
 ###############################

 ..
-NOTE:: We tested this tutorial on Ubuntu 20.04 LTS, but feel free to adapt to your preferred Linux distribution.
+NOTE:: We tested this tutorial on Debian 12 bookworm, but feel free to adapt to your preferred Linux distribution.

 ********